 Where to stay

 We used Airbnb to book a 2 bedroom/2 bath condo that slept eight for our first three nights.
 It ended up being a timeshare condo in the Wyndham Waikiki property.
 It had a kitchen with everything we needed to make breakfast and pack lunches for our road trip.
 Plus, there was an in-unit laundry, an outdoor pool, and a fitness room.
-If you’re new to Airbnb use this link for $40 towards your first stay.

 On our final night, we stayed at the Holiday Inn Waikiki Beachcomber.
 This hotel has a nice pool which we used on our last day to avoid getting salty and sandy at the beach.
 It’s also connected to Maui Brewing Company, so that was convenient.
 A bonus, was that we were upgraded at check-in to a room with this great view!